federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 ### Part 5: The Dashboard on Grafana

 To monitor and visualize all the messages stored in the database we built a Dashboard using [Grafana](https://grafana.com/).
-Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
-Create, explore, and share dashboards teams and foster a data driven culture.
-You can [install](https://grafana.com/grafana/download) it locally, host it online on your severs, or on your preferred PasS.
-You can also use [Grafana Cloud](https://grafana.com/products/cloud/) that with its _Starter_ tier allow you to test the platform without to spend anything.
+Grafana allows you to query, visualize, alert on, and understand your metrics no matter where they are stored.
+Create, explore, and share dashboards teams and foster a data-driven culture.
+You can [install](https://grafana.com/grafana/download) it locally, host it online on your servers, or on your preferred PasS.
+You can also use [Grafana Cloud](https://grafana.com/products/cloud/) that with its _Starter_ tier allow you to test the platform without spending anything.
-Once created an account the first thing to do is add a data source, in our case the PostgresSQL 10 database on AWS RDS, always remembering to add the ip address that is trying to connect to the database to you VPC on AWS as inbound rule.
+Once created an account the first thing to do is add a data source, in our case the PostgresSQL 10 database on AWS RDS, always remembering to add the IP address that is trying to connect to the database to you VPC on AWS as an inbound rule.

-We can perform query on the database and visualize the results using beautiful widgets.
-The query builder tool allows us to write powerful query without mess-up with the SQL syntax.
+We can perform a query on the database and visualize the results using beautiful widgets.
+The query builder tool allows us to write powerful queries without mess-up with the SQL syntax.

 /Schermata 2020-06-30 alle 23.34.47.png